timtkachenko/ginta/README.md

-# ginta is like pinta but in Go
+# ginta

+golang udp packet receiver with couchdb as a store